IBM-Cloud/bluemix-cloud-connectors/README.md

 opportunity to create a library that takes care of writing this mundane code.
 The [Spring Cloud Connectors project](http://cloud.spring.io/spring-cloud-connectors/) already does this for [some services](https://github.com/spring-cloud/spring-cloud-connectors/tree/master/spring-cloud-cloudfoundry-connector) that are common across all Cloud Foundry deployments.
-However there are many services in Bluemix that are not part of this project.
-This project builds upon the Spring Cloud Connectors project and provides connectors for the services within Bluemix.
+However there are many services in IBM Cloud that are not part of this project.
+This project builds upon the Spring Cloud Connectors project and provides connectors for the services within IBM Cloud.

 ### Supported Services
-In addition to the services supported by the Spring Cloud Connectors project the Bluemix Cloud Connectors project supports the following services
+In addition to the services supported by the Spring Cloud Connectors project this project supports the following services

 * Cloudant - via the [Ektorp library](http://ektorp.org/)
 * Twilio - via the [Twilio client library](https://www.twilio.com/docs/java/install)

 ## When To Use This Project
-If you are using the Liberty Runtime in Bluemix you can take advantage of the [auto-configuration](https://www.ng.bluemix.net/docs/#starters/liberty/index.html#automaticconfigurationofboundservices) features which may do the same thing as this project so it doesn't make sense to use this project in your app in that case.
+If you are using the Liberty Runtime in IBM Cloud you can take advantage of the [auto-configuration](https://www.ng.bluemix.net/docs/#starters/liberty/index.html#automaticconfigurationofboundservices) features which may do the same thing as this project so it doesn't make sense to use this project in your app in that case.
 However if you are not using the Liberty Runtime and you are using